tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/service-limits.md

   - "zh-tw"
 ---
 # Service Statistics in Azure Search
-The Service Statistics operation returns from Azure Search a the current usage and limits of the following properties:
+The Service Statistics operation returns from Azure Search the current usage and limits of the following properties:
 * Documents
 * Indexes
 * Indexers